botblox/switchblox-firmware/README.md

   </p>
 </div>

-This will open up a modal, where you can select what debugging server and the method of debugging.
+This will open up a modal, where you can select the project settings so the debugger knows where to look for the compiled .elf file.

-// INSERT IMAGE OF DEBUG CONFIGRUATIONS HERE

 <div>
   <p align="center">